Junior dos Santos: Personal life

 In January 2013, he announced that he had divorced his wife of ten years before competing at UFC 155.

 On 9 March 2017, Dos Santos's first child, a boy, was born.
-Dos Santos's second child was born in May 2019 and was named Maria, after his mother.
+Dos Santos's second child, a daughter, was named after his mother.

 Filmography

-Dos Santos featured as one of the contestants for Dança dos Famosos, the Brazilian version of Dancing with the Stars, which started on 25 August 2019 at Globo’s "Domingão do Faustão".
+Dos Santos featured as one of the contestants for Dança dos Famosos, the Brazilian version of Dancing with the Stars, which started on 25 August 2019 at Globo's "Domingão do Faustão".
 Dos Santos was eliminated from the competition on 1 December 2019, placing fifth.